krystianopryszek99/Theory-of-Algorithms/README.md

 ## Technologies used

-Some of the technologies used in this assessement as follow:
+Some of the technologies used in this assessment are as follow:

 - <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="50" height="50"/> **Python**